 - Log in to My Canada Life at Work > Info centre > For Savings > Tools and Resources > Change your portfolio > Printable Forms > (Select dropdown for category: Request/change forms) > Transfer authorization for registered investments

-You can also book a meeting with a Canada Life Member Guide if you want some help through the process.
+You can also book a meeting with a Canada Life Health and Wealth Consultant if you want some help through the process.

 The CBPP (Defined Contribution pension plan) makes investing easy through Target Date funds.
 When you enroll, your contributions will go into the Target Date fund that’s closest to your retirement date (age 65).
 For details, see the Target Date funds related resources.